Bengee07/Module-2.1/lesson.md

 ---

-## Part 2 - Benefit of Cloud Computing
+## Part 2 - Benefits of Cloud Computing

 A significant change from how organizations have traditionally viewed IT resources is cloud computing.
 The following are prevalent among businesses for using cloud computing services: